 While Del Mar has a relatively small community with a population restricted to about 4000 people (approximately), it is still a trendy town.
 Even with a small population, there is a good chance that you will run into a celebrity, businessman, or famous athlete.

 Del Mar hosts many popular events like the Del Mar Antique Show, the San Diego County Fair, the Del Mar racetrack, and the Torrey Pines State Beach.
 Del Mar is also home to pristine beaches, renowned restaurants, and luxury hotels.
 If you are a foodie, visit popular restaurants like Addison and Arterra.
 The county also has no shortage of fun activities, including surfing lessons, a walk at the dog beach, or a hot air balloon ride.

 7) San Marcos

 While San Marcos is inland, a short drive can help you visit the beach.
 There are many modern condos in the suburb—most residents of the town commute to San Diego or other suburbs for work.
 The most prominent neighborhoods include Discovery Hills, Creek District, and Richland.

 The residents enjoy lush green spaces and parks.
 San Marcos is home to popular institutions like Palomar College and California State University.
 If you want to explore, you can see the illuminated cross, a community landmark above a hill.
 It is visible during the night across all parts of the city.

-As mentioned in the beginning, San Diego is one of the most important cities in the United States and California.
+As mentioned in the beginning, San Diego is one of the most important cities in the United States.
 The city has beautiful beaches, shopping centers, great schools, weather year-round, and some of the best universities.
 Such factors make it ideal for travelers and people who want to move there permanently.